chrisxfire/chrisxfire.github.io/content/notes/asp.net/fundamentals/environments.md

 - The `launchSettings.json` file sets `ASPNETCORE_ENVIRONMENT` to `Development` on the local machine.
 - Set to `Production` if `ASPNETCORE_ENVIRONMENT` and `DOTNET_ENVIRONMENT` have not been set.

-# Setting Environment From Command Line
+# setting environment from command line
 `dotnet run --environment Production`

-# Development Environment
+# development environment
 ## `launchSettings.json`
 The environment for local machine development can be set in `Properties/launchSettings.json`.
 - Is used only on the local development machine